Objectives

 ## To see the longer output, specify short = FALSE in the print statement or ask for the summary

-Most of the information above is what we have encountered previously (e.g., we are given the total and direct effects that could be interpretted from the regressions above).
+Most of the information above is what we have encountered previously (e.g., we are given the total and direct effects that could be interpreted from the regressions above).
 The main information we are interested in this output is the line on the mean bootstrapped indirect effect.
 A large indirect effect (and consequently a greater drop between the total effect and the direct effect) would indicate that mediation is occurring.
 Since we are bootstrapping, we can tell the significance through confidence intervals.
 If the range between the lower CI and the upper CI contains zero, then the indirect effect is not significant (i.e., a population where the indirect effect is 0 could have produced our data).
 If this range does not contain zero, then we have a significant mediation effect.

 3. Plot data